 A key component of CBT is your weekly "home practice".
 Basically, this means putting into practice, between one session and the next, what we have discussed and learnt during each session.
 Research shows that without practice between sessions the positive gains of CBT are very limited.

-- Read through session one of the handbook. - Complete any of the tasks discussed during the session. - Complete a record of an event or situation from the coming week using the 5 areas formulation or monitoring diary on the next page.
+- Read through session one of the handbook. - Complete any of the tasks discussed during the session. - Complete a record of an event or situation from the coming week using the formulation diagram on the next page.